JemRF/RF-Documentation/pages/mydoc/cr2032_battery_testing.md

 - Will pulse loads change the power curve?

 ## Test Plan
-To better match real-world usage, the test conditions would need to be a load pulse , then a long rest and pulse again.
+To better match real-world usage, the test conditions would need to be a load pulse, then a long rest and pulse again.
 To do that, we built a test rig to hold and test 4 CR2032 batteries.
 The testing was for each battery to turn on an LED for .25 seconds, one at a time, then repeat.
 This cycle allowed each battery the same on and off time.
 The off time being 3 times longer to allow for some battery recovery.
 The normal lithium CR2032 battery operates at 2.8 volts.
 So testing was run until the batteries were below 2.4 volts.
 While batteries in many devices will still operate below 2.4 volts, I picked 2.4 volts based on manufacture data, which show at 2.4 volts the battery has started the fast roll off phase.
-## Batteries Tested
+## Batteries Test Results
-Here is the summary of the batteries tested so far and their cost (if bought 10 at a time):
+Here is the summary of the batteries tested so far, their cost (if bought 10 at a time) and how they performed (Best -> 1 to Worst), and a weighted index of cost to performance of how long they lasted vs their cost:

 |Brand	|Code for Testing	|General Cost	|Performance	|Cost Per Performance|
 |-------|-------------------|---------------|---------------|-----------|